Kylie Jenner Busts Out Of Tiny Bikini Top In Super-Sexy New Photo

 “This is one of my favorite collections, it was so much fun to create.
 The money collection is much bigger than what it seems.
 We are doing this together.
 You guys are going to help me give back in a huge, huge way.
 All I wanted for my birthday was to do this money collection and give it all away.
 Stay tuned for more details.
 I have a special person helping me with this.
 It’s going to be amazing.
 We are going to do amazing things.
 Save the date — August 10 — my actual birthday, we are launching the collection,” Jenner told fans on social media before the launch.

-Meanwhile, fans can see more of Kylie Jenner’s lavish lifestyle, as well as her family by following the reality star on her social media accounts.
+Meanwhile, fans can see more of Kylie Jenner’s lavish lifestyle, as well as her family, by following the reality star on her social media accounts.